Motivic Euler Characteristic of Nearby Cycles and a Generalized Quadratic Conductor Formula: The quasi-homogeneous case

 \subsection{Weighted projective space}

-First let us review the notion of weighted projective space as in \cite{Le20b}.
+We review the notion of weighted projective space as it appears in \cite{Le20b}.
 Let $R$ be a ring and $a=(a_0,..,a_n)$ a sequence of positive integers, which we call {\em weights}.
 Let $R[X_0,..,X_n]$ be the graded ring with $X_i$ having degree $a_i$.
 Define

 An alternate description {of $\P_R(a)$} is as a quotient of $\P^n$ by the group scheme $\mu_a = \mu_{a_0} \times \ldots \times \mu_{a_n}$. \\ Let $\iota_a : R[X_0,..,X_n] \rightarrow R[Y_0,\ldots,Y_n] $ be the graded ring homomorphism mapping $X_i$ to $Y_i^{a_i} $, where the ring $R[X_0,..,X_n]$ is with the $a$-grading, and $R[Y_0,\ldots,Y_n] $ is with the usual grading on a polynomial ring.
 Let $\mu_a$ act on $ R[Y_0,\ldots,Y_n]$ by $Y_i \mapsto \zeta_{a_i} Y_i$, for $\zeta_{a_i} \in \mu_{a_i}$.
 Then the image of $\iota_a$ can be identified with the fixed ring $ R[Y_0,\ldots,Y_n] ^{\mu_a}$, hence defining as a quotient $\P(a) \simeq \P^n / \mu_a $. \\ {We may as well view the projective space $\P^n$ at the source of $\pi$ as achieved from $\P(a)$ by adjoining for each $i$ the $a_i$-th root of $X_i$.
 We now describe a similar construction of a local version of a 'weighted blow-up' of our scheme $X$ in Definition~\ref{qdef}, retaining the notations from that definition. }